sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_06.rst

 scores when age is a covariate in an ANCOVA.
-In this analysis there is a significant interaction effect, whereby people with low stress who cycle to work are happier than people with low stress who drive and people with high stress whether they cycle or drive to work.
+In this analysis there is a significant interaction effect, whereby people with low stress who cycle to work are happier than people with low stress who drive and people with high stress regardless of whether they cycle or drive to work.
 There is also a significant main effect of stress – people with low stress are happier than those with high stress.
 And there is also a significant main effect of commuting behaviour – people who cycle are happier, on average, than those who drive to work.

 .. ----------------------------------------------------------------------------